11 Ways To Be A Better Beekeeper

 #11: Don’t love them to death

-Only open the hive every few weeks, weather permitting.
+Open the hive only every few weeks, weather permitting.
 There is no need to open it every other day; this merely stresses the bees.
-Just let them bee….
+Just let them bee.

 Similar Posts